 - 4.1 Safeguarding and promoting the welfare of children is defined as: 'protecting children from maltreatment; preventing impairment of children's mental and physical health or development; preventing impairment of children's health or development; ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and taking action to enable all children to have the best outcomes.'
-Keeping Children Safe in Education 2020. - 4.2 Child protection is a part of safeguarding and promoting welfare.
-It refers to the activity that is undertaken to protect specific children who are suffering, or are likely to suffer, significant harm.
+Keeping Children Safe in Education 2021. - 4.2 Child protection is a part of safeguarding and promoting welfare.
+It refers to the activity that is undertaken to protect specific children who are suffering, or are likely to suffer, significant harm. - 4.3 For definitions of abuse, please see Appendix 1.